-Recently, escapement estimates from 1975 to 1997 were revised (Interior Fraser Coho Recovery Team 2006).
+Escapement estimates from 1975 to 1997 were revised in 2006 (Interior Fraser Coho Recovery Team 2006).
 Revisions were based on calibration studies where paired assessments were conducted between 1998 and 2000.
 The calibration approach was described in detail in the Conservation Strategy for Coho Salmon, Interior River Populations (Interior Fraser Coho Recovery Team 2006).
+Despite improvements via calibration, population estimates from this time period remain too unreliable to be used for anything more than describing trends (hence omission from the Ricker stock-recruit analysis; pers. comm.
+Richard Bailey, former Fraser Chinook and Coho Stock Assessment Program Head).

+Exploitation Rate